-Fact: Scammers target people through social media and applying the same tactics as the dating and romance scams to trick new ‘friends’ into giving them money..
+Fact: Scammers target people through social media and apply the same tactics as the dating and romance scams to trick new ‘friends’ into giving them money.

 Often they ‘meet’ you through online gaming apps you can play on your phone.
 These include games like ‘Words with Friends’, which is a multi-player game very similar to Scrabble, ‘Chess with Friends’, or ‘Boggle’.
 Whatever the game, the end goal remains the same: to build a strong enough bond (and it doesn’t have to be romantic) before they eventually ask you for money.

 The tell-tale signs

 They pose as lonely widowed men or women.